samsaara/SubScenAPI/README.md

 # SubScenAPI
-A commandline utility / API to get subtitles from https://subscene.com/.
+A commandline utility / API for the lazy ass to get subtitles from https://subscene.com/.

 **SubScenAPI** takes an *IMDB ID* or a *Movie / TV Series* name and gets it's subtitle from https://subscene.com... all from the comfort of your command line.
 In addition, it supports the following features: